wilsonmar/mulder/README.md

 ## The Interface

-Interacting with Mulder is done through a command line interface using it's available commands.
+Interacting with Mulder is done through a command line interface using its available commands.

     $ mulder create site <path>